dusktrades/ftx-cli/README.md

 FTX CLI runs on Node.js – which is constantly evolving – and v14.13.0 just happens to have a slick, modern feature set that we like (notably: [named imports from CommonJS modules](https://github.com/nodejs/node/pull/35249)) while being LTS, and without the need to transpile or use experimental flags.
 We could certainly increase backwards compatibility by forgoing some of these built-in features, but we would still have to draw the line somewhere: so why not here?
 Please let us know about your use case if this is an issue.

-### What are you doing with my API credentials?
+### How are my API credentials used?

 [See for yourself](https://github.com/dusktrades/ftx-cli/search?q=secret)!
-TL;DR: FTX CLI only communicates with FTX or FTX US, and your API credentials will be stored locally on your machine if you decide to [`login`](#404).
+TL;DR: FTX CLI only communicates with FTX or FTX US, and your API credentials will be stored on your machine if you decide to [`login`](./docs/topics/accounts/README.md#login).

 ### Why did I get rate-limited?